kubernetes101/pib-dev/README.md

   - A [free Azure subscription](https://azure.microsoft.com/en-in/free/) will work for exploration
   - Some advanced scenarios also require AAD permissions

+## Notes

+- The base Codespaces images recently updated to dotnet core 7
+- PiB currently uses dotnet core 6
+- Both dotnet core 6 and 7 are installed in the Codespaces image as we migrate to dotnet 7

 ## GitHub Codespaces

 > Codespaces allows you to develop in a secure, configurable, and dedicated development environment in the cloud that works how and where you want it to